milankovo/zydisinfo/README.md

 Please refer to the ida-cmake documentation for instructions on how to set up and use the build system.

-Once you have set up the ida-cmake build system, you can build the Instrlen plugin by running the following commands:
+Once you have set up the ida-cmake build system, you can build the Zydisinfo plugin by running the following commands:

 ```
 git clone https://github.com/milankovo/zydisinfo --recurse-submodules